unicfdlab/hybridCentralSolvers/README.md

     of Kurganov and Tadmor for conjugate simulation of compressible flows of perfect gas (Mach number is ranging from 0 to 6) and solid body heat transfer.

-# Discussions group in Telegram
+# Meeting points for users and developers
 [To the contents](#Contents)

 You can discuss questions of [hybridCentralSolvers](https://github.com/unicfdlab/hybridCentralSolvers) usage at Telegram Group: https://t.me/hybridCentralSolvers